top of page

 Hand pouring water into a glass with lemon slices on a table set with a sandwich, menu, and jar of brown sugar.
 Casual dining setting.

-One of the biggest weight loss mistakes is unknowingly eating more than you think.
-Many people track their calories Monday to Friday but then loosen up on weekends, indulging in takeaways, drinks, or untracked snacks.
-Even if you’re in a deficit for most of the week, a couple of higher-calorie days can undo your progress.
+One of the most significant weight loss mistakes is unknowingly eating more calories than you think.
+Many people track their calories from Monday to Friday but then loosen up on weekends.
+This often involves indulging in takeaways, drinks, or untracked snacks.
+Even if you maintain a calorie deficit for most of the week, a couple of higher-calorie days can undo your progress.

 The Fix: